UI 40x12x7 [CA] - badge holder

 Apart from immense strength, neodymium magnets have the following advantages:

-- Significant importance in advanced technologically fields – find application in computer drives, electric motors, medical apparatus or other advanced devices.
+- Significant importance in modern technologies – are utilized in computer drives, electric drive mechanisms, medical devices or other highly developed apparatuses.

 Disadvantages of neodymium magnets: